Yelp/doloop/docs/tutorial.rst

 How many workers you want and when they run is up to you.
 If there turn out not to be enough workers, things will simply be updated less often than you'd like.
-You *can* set a limit on how frequently the same ID will be updated; by default, this is one hour.
+You *can* set a limit on how frequently the same ID will be updated using the *min_loop_time* argument to :py:func:`~doloop.get`; by default, this is one hour.

 Also, don't worry too much about your workers crashing.
-By default, IDs are locked for an hour, so they'll eventually get unlocked and fetched by another worker.
+By default, IDs are locked for an hour (also configurable, with the *lock_for* argument to :py:func:`~doloop.get`), so they'll eventually get unlocked and fetched by another worker.
 Conversely, if there is a problem ID that always causes a crash, that problem ID won't bother your workers for another hour.

-You can also explicitly unlock IDs with :py:func:`doloop.unlock`.
+You can also explicitly unlock IDs, without marking them as updated, using :py:func:`doloop.unlock`.

 Prioritization